-Having inquired our future route from Mr. Hayden, he probably read the legible index of our mission, by guessing we were in search of land, and by answering in the affirmative, and Pike County our object, he smiled, and sarcastically observed, to our mortification, " if stones and the barren waste had been our pursuit, we were certainly in the right path to find such; but if there existed land, it was invisible" This pleasing information was fully confirmed by the respective opinions of other respectable gentlemen present. companions having friends originally from England at a celebrated watering-place called Scholey's Moun tains, some twenty-five miles westward of Morristown we changed our course for this American restorative, but found not Bath, TunbridgeWells, Harrogate, gay Brighton, nor health-breathing Scarborough, but one solitary inn, planted in a rude spot of nature---a correct counterpart of Matlock scenery, mountain gloom, and rockrent precipices.
-Its celebrated water possesses properties similar to one of the Harrogate springs --- a combination of sulphur, iron, &c. and is considered of great benefit to the valetudinarian.
-Having reached our destination, after a fourteen miles morning walk, appetite became rather impatient; and like J{e} remy Diddler, "I consoled the bowels with a promise: but man is born to trouble, as the sparks fly up. wards ;---for our countryman had forgot the rights of hospitality, an old English custom, and Yankee refinement had succeeded.
-After a desultory conversation of four hours, chiefly relating to the usual enquiries of Who's married?
+Having inquired our future rout from Mr. Havden. he probably read the legible index of our mission, by guessing we were in search of land, and by answering in the affirmative, and Pike County our object, he smiled and sarcastically observed, to our mortification, " if stones and the barren waste had been our pursuit, we were certainly in the right path to find such; but if there existed land, it was invisible."
+This pleasing information was fully confirmed by the respective opinions, of other respectable gentlemen present. companions having friends, originally from England, at a celebrated watering-place called Scholey's Mountains, some twenty-five miles westward of Morristown, we changed our course for this American restorative, but found not Bath, Tunbridge Wells, Harrogate, gay Brighton, nor health-breathing Scarborough, but one solitary inn, planted in a rude spot of nature-a correct counterpart of Matlock scenery, mountain gloom, and rockrent precipices.
+Its celebrated water possesses properties similar to one of the Harrogate springs-a combination of sulphur, iron, &c. and is considered of great benefit to the valetudinarian.
+Having reached our destination, after a fourteen miles morning walk, appetite became rather impatient: and like Jeremy Diddler, "I consoled the bowels with a promise: but man is born to trouble, as the sparks fly upwards:-for our countryman had forgot the rights of hospitality, an old English custom, and Yankee refine-After a desultory conversation ment had succeeded. of four hours, chiefly relating to the usual enquiries of Who's married?
 Who's dead?
-Who's living? &c. the tea table made its appearance, and the singing kettle made sweet music in my delighted ears; and the attack we made upon the pyramids of bread and butter; would have honoured a similar corps of Londoners, who are celebrated in such engagements.
-In the evening we returned for sleeping accommodations to the inn, as my friend Rawlinson's house was under the controll of carpenters and masons.
-The next morning my companions returned to bid farewell to their friends; for myself, I took breakfast with the dandies and dandyzettes of this fashionable resort; but here again silence reigned, and in ten minutes, after a long-face invocation, from a Disciple, of the chaste Johanna, had sanctified the good things of the table, the room was cleared, except "Pill Garlick" Not being disposed to hazard sudden death by choaking, novel curiosity prompted me to enquire from mine Host, if such dispatch was usual," Yes Sir " he rather peevishly reply'd we Americans have Patent Mouths--right Sir I rejoin'd and Stomachs too and block tin the Materials.
-I will not quarrel with a people on account of customs, nor did I flatter the Americans by an adoption of theirs; but certainly this rapidity of eating is, in my opinion, inconsistent with health and good manners: for my own part my time has been frequently employed at the table, and eyes taken from the substantial to the picturesque;-the distortion of countenance, the swelled cheeks, &c. can only be imagined by the pleasing sensation of a hot potatoe being imprisoned in a certain cavity called a mouth.
+Who's living, &c. the tea table made its appearance, and the singing kettle made sweet music in my delighted ears; and the attack we made upon the pyramids of bread and butter: would have honoured a similar corps of Londoners, who are celebrated in such engagements.
+In the evening we returned for sleeping accommodations to the inn, as my friend Rawlinson's house was under the controul of carpenters and masons.
+The next morning my companions returned to bid farewell to their friends; for myself, I took breakfast with the dandies and dandyzettes of this fashionable resort; but here again silence reigned, and in ten minutes, after a long-faced invocation, from a Disciple, of the chaste Johanna, had sanctified the good things of the table, the room was cleared, except " Pill Garlick."
+Not being disposed to hazard sudden death by choaking: novel curiosity prompted me to enquire from mine Host, if such disp tch was usual, "Yes, Sir," he rather peevishly reply d " we Americans have Patent Mouths"-"right, Sir," I rejoin'd "and stomachs too & block tin the materials.
+I will not quarrel with people on account of customs, nor did I flatter the Americans by an adoption of theirs; but certainly this rapidity of eating is, in my opinion, inconsistent with health and good manners; for my own part my time has been frequently employed at the table, and eyes taken from the substantial to the picturesque;-the distortion of countenance, the swelled cheeks, &c. can only be imagined by the pleasing sensation of a hot potatoe being imprisoned in a certain cavity called a mouth.